foundriesio/docs/source/user-guide/troubleshooting/troubleshooting.rst

    curl error 56 (http code 0): Failure when receiving data from the peer

 These could mean that there is no networking available and/or the device cannot talk to the device gateway.
 This could be due to a broken registration or a faulty ``/var/sota/sql.db`` file.
 These can also mean that the DNS is not working correctly (for instance, IPv6 only).

 **Solution:** Re-flash or :ref:`ref-ts-re-register`.
-If you are :ref:`Setting up your Device Gateway PKI <ref-rm-pki>`, make sure all operations have succeeded.
+Check that all operations have succeeded before :ref:`setting up your Device Gateway Public Key Infrastructure (PKI) <ref-rm-pki>`.

 * **curl error 7 or 28**